A note about learning vim.

 Tip 19: Overwrite Existing Text with Replace Mode

-is to replace the letter under the cursor with the {letter}.- Overwrite Tab Characters with Virtual Replace Mode
+Ris to enter the replace mode under the normal moder{letter}is to replace the letter under the cursor with the {letter}.- Overwrite Tab Characters with Virtual Replace Mode

 - If you didn’t set

-, replacing a tab means that
+expandtab, replacing a tab means that

 replace many characters with one.
-(Many is due to the optiontabstop
+(Many is due to the optiontabstop. - Also you can use

-to avoid it, usegr
+gRto avoid it, usegrsimilarly.

 - If you didn’t set